Hanukkah Eve windstorm of 2006

-The Hanukkah Eve windstorm of 2006 was a powerful Pacific Northwest windstorm in the Pacific Northwest region of the United States and southern British Columbia, Canada between December 14, 2006 and December 15, 2006.
+The Hanukkah Eve windstorm of 2006 was a powerful Pacific Northwest windstorm in the Pacific Northwest region of the United States and southern British Columbia, Canada between December 14, 2006, and December 15, 2006.
 The storm produced hurricane-force wind gusts and heavy rainfall, causing hundreds of millions of dollars in damage and leaving over 1.8 million residences and businesses without power.
 Eighteen people were killed, most of whom died of carbon monoxide poisoning in the days following the storm because of improper use of barbecue cookers and generators indoors.
-The name of the storm was chosen in a contest run by the National Weather Service office in Seattle from about 8,000 entries.
+The name of the storm was chosen in a contest run by the National Weather Service (NWS) office in Seattle from about 8,000 entries.

 Impact

 Washington

-The storm left heavy damage across Washington, especially tree damage.
-The fallen trees knocked down many power lines and closed many roads as well.
+The storm left extensive devastation across Washington, especially tree damage, which knocked down numerous power lines.
+Fallen trees also led to several road closures, including a section of I-5 near Chehalis.
+For the first time in its history, the Tacoma Narrows Bridge was closed.
 Seattle-Tacoma International Airport partially lost power, canceling most flights.
 Flooding was also reported in low-lying areas from the heavy rain.

-The electricity grid was hit very hard, as about 1.2 million customers lost power in the state, and Puget Sound Energy reported that more than 75 percent of its circuits were damaged.
+The electricity grid was hit very hard, as about 1.2 million customers lost power in the state, and Puget Sound Energy (PSE) reported that more than 75% of its circuits were damaged.
 Municipal utilities also suffered severe damage.
-In the Seattle area, several days after the storm hundreds of thousands of families still remained without power and many had to leave their homes and move into hotels or emergency shelters coping with the inclement weather.
+In the Seattle area, hundreds of thousands of families still remained without power several days after the storm, and many had to leave their homes and move into hotels or emergency shelters coping with the inclement weather.
 Major employers in the area were affected; the power outage forced Microsoft to shut down large portions of its campus in Redmond on December 15.

-The Seattle School District and many districts surrounding closed, marking the first time Seattle schools were closed for a weather-related reason other than snow.
+The Seattle School District and many surrounding districts closed, marking the first time Seattle schools were closed for a weather-related reason other than snow.

 It was described as the worst storm to hit the region since the Inauguration Day storm of January 20, 1993.